Mold Removal in North Richland Hills, TX

 Soft or spongy baseboards near exterior walls, doors that stick or don't close flush, and drywall that flexes when pressed near floor level are physical signs of prolonged moisture in wall structure — a reliable indicator of mold activity in the surrounding material.

-Our Mold Remediation Process
+Our Mold Remediation Process: Step-by-Step

-Step 1 — Inspection and Assessment
+Step 1 — Same Day Inspection

 Step 2 — Containment

-Step 5 — Antimicrobial Treatment & Removal
+Step 3 — Remediation & Material Removal

 A Message From the Company